Laws of Quantum Programming: An Application: Formal Derivation of the Principle of Deferred Measurements

 \section{An Application: Formal Derivation of the Principle of Deferred Measurements}

-A basic principle of great utility in quantum computing is: \begin{itemize}\item \textbf{Principle of deferred measurements} \cite{NC00}: \textit{Measurements can always be moved from an intermediate stage of a quantum circuit to the end of the circuit; if the measurement results are used at any stage of the circuit then the classically controlled operations can be replaced by conditional quantum operations.} \end{itemize} Quantum circuits with measurements at the middle of which the results are used to control later computations are essentially finite programs as we called them in this paper.
-They are also often called dynamic quantum circuits \cite{Dynamic}.
+A basic principle of great utility in quantum computing is: \begin{itemize} \item \textbf{Principle of deferred measurements}~\cite{NC00}: \textit{Measurements can always be moved from an intermediate stage of a quantum circuit to the end of the circuit; if the measurement results are used at any stage of the circuit, then the classically controlled operations can be replaced by conditional quantum operations.} \end{itemize} Quantum circuits with measurements in the middle, whose results are used to control later computations, are essentially finite programs, as we called them in Section~\ref{sec-finite} of this paper.
+They are also often called dynamic quantum circuits~\cite{Dynamic}.

-The above principle can be formally formulated in a programming language with both if-statements and quantum if-statements: \begin{thm} Plenty of fresh auxiliary variables are assumed.
-Then, for any finite quantum program (i.e. a program that does not contain iteration or recursion) $P\in\mathbf{QProg}$, there exists a quantum circuit $C\in\mathbf{QC}$ such that:
+The above principle can be formally formulated in a programming language with both $\kif$-statements and quantum $\kif$-statements: \begin{thm} If plenty of fresh auxiliary variables are assumed, then for any finite quantum program (i.e., a program that does not contain iteration or recursion) $P\in\mathbf{QProg}$, there exists a quantum circuit $C\in\mathbf{QC}$ such that:

-where $P_m\in \{\mathbf{skip},\mathbf{abort}\}$, $\overline{q}_a$ is the auxiliary register that initialized and reset to $|0\>$ through the program\footnote{Since classical variables are not included in our syntax, we implicitly discard any intermediate measurement outcome, i.e., the irreversibility of $\overline{q}_a := |0\>$ on the RHS might be interpreted as the irreversibility of intermediate measurement in $P$.
-On the other hand, if we are allowed to gather measurement outcomes, the measurement outcome of $\overline{q}_a$ is exactly the collection of all measurement outcomes in $P$.}.
-In particular, quantum circuit $C$ can be recursively generated using quantum if-statements according to the structure of $P$. \end{thm} Informally, Theorem \ref{thm-defer} suggests that $P\equiv C; \mathbf{if}[\overline{q}_a]\ (\square m\rightarrow P_m)\ \mathbf{fi}$ if we ignore auxiliary variables, saying that finite quantum program $P$ can be equivalently modelled as a circuit followed by a computational measurement.
-As an application, we show how it can be formally derived using the laws we developed in the previous sections.
+where $P_m\in \{\iskip,\iabort\}$, $\qbar_a$ is the auxiliary register that initialised and reset to $|0\>$ through the program.
+In particular, quantum circuit $C$ can be recursively generated using quantum $\kif$-statements according to the structure of $P$. \end{thm} Informally, the above theorem suggests that $P\equiv C; \iif{}{\qbar_a}{m}{P_m}$ if we ignore auxiliary variables, that is, a finite quantum program $P$ can be equivalently modelled as a circuit followed by a computational measurement.
+Here, since classical variables are not included in our syntax, we implicitly discard any intermediate measurement outcome; thus, the irreversibility of $\iinit{\qbar_a}{}$ in the RHS of (\ref{defer-2}) might be interpreted as the irreversibility of intermediate measurement in $P$.
+On the other hand, if we are allowed to gather measurement outcomes, the measurement outcome of $\qbar_a$ is exactly the collection of all measurement outcomes in $P$.

+As an application of the laws we developed in the previous sections, we show how Theorem~\ref{thm-defer} can be formally derived using them.